KxSystems/docs/docs/cloud/aws/index.md

     protocol, which is typically transferred over TCP/IP LAN or WAN connection.
 Clearly, this is not directly suitable for a high-performance in-memory analytics engine such as kdb+.
-However, all of the file-system plug-ins and middleware packages reviewed in this paper help mitigate this issue.
+However, all of the filesystem plug-ins and middleware packages reviewed in this paper help mitigate this issue.
 The appendices list the main comparisons of all of the reviewed solutions.